karimsammouri/karimsammouri/README.md

   - Analyzes a TSV file containing tax return records for all zip codes in the US and allows the user to either query zip codes with an average tax return equivalent to a given amount or zip codes in a given city-state.
   - Built using C#, XAML, Microsoft's Xamarin.Forms cross-platform UI framework, and Visual Studio.
   - Makes use of embedded resources, asynchronous processing, file IO, data binding, and <i>ListViews</i>.
-  - Project submission for Miami University's CSE 382: Mobile Application Development.
+  - Project submission for Miami University's CSE 382: Mobile Application Development during the Fall 2022 semester.
 </details>
 <details>
   <summary>Personal Website and Portfolio</summary>